Mo'ina Khojaeva

-Mo'ina Khojaeva (born 1941) is an Uzbekistani Tajik poet and short story writer.
+Mo'ina Khojaeva (born 1941) is an Uzbekistani Tajik poet and short story writer of the Soviet era.

 Born in Samarkand, Khojaeva graduated from Samarkand State University in 1963, with a degree in Tajik language and literature; she then began teaching in schools in Samarkand.
 Her stories have appeared in publications such as Firuza, Sadoi Sharq, Jumhuriyyat, and Ovozi Tojik.